heremaps/xyz-documentation/docs/index.md

 ## Make great maps easier and faster

-HERE XYZ is a *real-time cloud-based location platform* that offers simple APIs, SDKs, Components, and Interactive tools that enable everyone to make maps easier and faster.
+HERE XYZ is an open, interoperable and real-time location data management service from HERE Technologies that offers simple APIs, SDKs, components, and interactive tools that enable everyone to make maps easier and faster.